otttisss/IntroductionToSpring/README.md

 Spring operation principle is fully based on DI/IoC patterns.

-*Stack used in this module: Java 8, Maven, Spring, Jdbc.*
+*Stack used in this module: Java 8, Maven, Spring, Jdbc, JUnit.*

 ## *Exercise 00*